alegithub72/checkersjavafx/README.md

 To run the game:

-1. mvn pakcage
+1. mvn clean compile

-2. mvn clean javafx:run
+2. mvn javafx:run

 You can download and run inno setup installer :<a href="https://github.com/alegithub72/alegithub72/raw/main/cinvaders-x64bit-4.0.exe" >cinvaders-x64bit-4.0.exe</a>